Fellowship in Neurotology

-All clinical work will be performed under the supervision of one of six preceptors including three board certified neurotologists.
+All clinical and surgical work will be performed under the supervision of one of nine preceptors including six board certified neurotologists.
 Neurotology training is provided in the operating room, inpatient service, outpatient clinic, and during the Skull Base Conference.
 Surgical training and experience is offered in mastoid tympanoplasty, stapedectomy, labyrinthectomy, acoustic neuroma surgery (translabyrinthine, suboccipital, and middle fossa approaches), selective vestibular neurectomy, cochlear implantation, facial nerve decompression, temporal bone resection, and other otologic and neurotologic procedures.
 The fellow is primarily assigned to all Neurotology operative cases and, when available, may participate in any otology cases not covered by a senior otolaryngology resident.
 Practical experience in vestibular and audiological testing and rehabilitation is provided through the clinical vestibular laboratory, audiology department, and outpatient clinics.
 Cranial nerve monitoring experience is gained in the operating room.
 The fellow will have a commitment to the teaching of both residents and medical students.

 The fellow is encouraged to participate in clinical and/or basic science research.
 One day per week of dedicated research time is provided with additional time available depending upon the clinical workload.